J. B. Fuselier: After World War II

 It was around the end of the war that he met Iry LeJeune.
 He began playing with Iry Lejeune and the Calcasieu Playboys after he moved to Lake Charles.
 They played together regularly until 1955 when Lejeune died.
 Fuselier was driving from the Green Wing Club in Eunice, when his tire was punctured.
-While changing the tire, a car hit Fuselier's car.
+While changing the tire, a car hit Fuselier's car, killing Lejeune.
 Fuselier suffered many injuries as well.
 His daughter remembers his lung was collapsed and he had many broken bones; others mention a head injury.
 He continued playing with his Merrymakers which consisted of Norris Courville on drums, Desbra Fontenot on steel guitar and Preston Manuel on guitar.

 Legacy

 Fuselier played for almost his entire life, until his death in 1976.
 Many other musicians have covered his songs and they are now a part of standard Cajun repertoire.
 His three most famous songs are "Ma chère Bassette", "Jongle à Moi" and "Chère Tout-Toute".
 Written for his daughter, he is the first to record "Chère Tout-Toute" which would be re-recorded by many local artists.
 He never learned to use four fingers when playing the violin.
 He is quoted as saying, "All that money I made, I made it with three fingers."
 He is also credited with being the first person to incorporate the steel guitar into Cajun music by hiring Atlas Frugé to play in his band.